remysucre/ORBIT/README.md

-Welcome to ORBIT, a web browser for Playdate!
+Welcome to ORBIT, a web browser for Playdate

 ![ORBIT demo](demo.gif)